-7. THE SENECA SANDSTONE TRAIL
+7. THE SENECA SANDSTONE

 [See Full Seneca Sandstone Trail Guide for More Detail]